Perfectly Imperfect

 • I want to know what they are going to do with the money.

-• They’re lazy, they need to get a job.
+• They’re lazy; they need to get a job.

 • Or, my all-time favorite: Let’s put it on God. – “LORD, WHY DO YOU ALLOW THIS, WHY DON’T YOU DO SOMETHING?!”

 The next morning, I tried to sit quietly in prayer (I’m warning you, don’t do that unless you are prepared for your life to change forever!).
 God showed up!
 As I considered the reasons we hold our clenched fists so tightly around our measly handful of change, I had a picture of a long line of homeless people standing in front of me.
-Each one approached and stood there as I grilled them to determine if they were worthy of my precious coins.
+Each one approached and stood there as I grilled them to determine if they were worthy of my precious change.
 Most I would usher off to the right, UNDESERVING.
 Very few would I send to the left, DESERVING, where I would hand them a few paltry tokens and expect their undying gratitude.

 Then, I saw Jesus standing there.
 Now I was in line – a line that stretched beyond my field of vision.
 I watched as each person approached him in trembling anticipation.
-But, it wasn’t money he was handing out, it was grace.
+But, it wasn’t money he was handing out, it was God’s grace.

 Most, he would ruthlessly question, “What have you done to deserve this?
 What will you do with it?
 Why should I give it to you?” – and then gesture to the right, UNDESERVING.
 A few would be sent to the left and showered with more grace and blessings than they could stuff in their pockets!
 I quickly got out of line and ran home to get a suitcase, certain I was going to the left and prepared to capture all the blessings Jesus would bestow on me.
 I was pumped!

-Finally, I reached the front of the line and without hesitation, Jesus looked at my pathetic life and gestured to the right, UNDESERVING.
+Finally, I reached the front of the line, and without hesitation, Jesus looked at my pathetic life and gestured to the right, UNDESERVING.
 Slumped over in disbelief, dragging my empty suitcase behind me, I followed the long line of the unworthy masses.
 (I’m a visual person – I hate when God uses “Loser Linda” parables in vivid pictures!)

 What we fail to remember is that God came into our midst to reveal a different reality.
 He gives and gives abundantly.
 He forgives profusely, even my sorry self.
 Not one of us is deserving.
-We ask for his mercy, grace, and forgiveness, and it is ours.
+We ask for His mercy, grace, and forgiveness, and it is ours.
 There are no lines to stand in.
 There is no reason to doubt or fear.
 The abundance of God’s grace is beyond measure.
-The riches of his generosity have no limits.
+The riches of His generosity have no limits.
 But, we, like the unforgiving servant (Matthew 18:21-35), quickly forget.

 Jesus came to serve.
 He commissioned his disciples to “feed My sheep”.
-In Matthew’s gospel (14:13-21) five thousand people converged on Jesus.
+In Matthew’s gospel (14:13-21), five thousand people converged on Jesus.
 His disciples, aware they had brought no food, insisted he send them home to feed themselves.
 And what was Jesus’ reply?
-“You feed them.”
+You feed them.”
 God provided…and all the people were given their fill, with food to spare.

 You feed them.
 You do it!

-The fact that there are people starving and dying every day, and have been for time eternal, is not because of poor planning on God’s part.
-It’s because many of us who have been given much (Luke 12:48), give little in return.
+The fact that there are people starving and dying every day and have been for time eternal is not because of poor planning on God’s part.
+It’s because many of us who have been given much (Luke 12:48) give little in return.
 That’s not how it’s supposed to work.

-Listen, if God’s intent was to have a perfect human race, where no one suffered, and no one was capable of the atrocities we witness almost daily, he could have just hard-wired us to obey him completely.
+Listen, if God’s intent was to have a perfect human race, where no one suffered and no one was capable of the atrocities we witness almost daily, He could have just hard-wired us to obey Him completely.
 Problem solved.
 Not quite.
 God did not want robots.
 He deeply loved humankind and wanted that love returned – voluntarily.

 The love God calls us to, by definition, requires us to love everyone.
 And loving them means caring for them, feeding them, giving generously from our abundance of blessings.
 And, for the love of God, stop judging them!
-We are Christ’s hands and feet in this broken world, they should be moving.
+We are Christ’s hands and feet in this broken world.
+They should be moving.

 And lastly, I thank you, you beautiful woman on the street corner, for showing me Christ!